-Do you ever have the feeling that someone is going to “find you out,” that you’ll be exposed for the fraud you are?
-Ever feel like you don’t deserve to be where you are or that you only got there because of luck or happenstance?
+Do you ever have the feeling that someone is going to “find you out?”
+That you’ll be exposed for the fraud that you are?
+Or maybe like you don’t deserve to be where you are and that you only got there because of luck or happenstance?

-Impostor syndrome is real and has affects even the strongest and most accomplished women, according to The Telegraph.
+Impostor syndrome is real and affects even the strongest and most accomplished women, according to a report in The Telegraph.
 Impostor syndrome was first identified in 1978 as “a phenomenon whereby successful women had high levels of self-doubt.”
 The good news is that it’s something we can totally overcome.

-One way to combat impostor syndrome is to not care so much what other people think of you, focus on the value you bring and BE YOURSELF.
+Another way to combat impostor syndrome is not to care so much what other people think of you and BE YOURSELF!